Introduction to Python

 {'banana', 'cherry', 'google', 'microsoft'}

 2.5.2.
-Frozenset
+FrozenSet

 The frozenset

-s are like the set
+s are like set

-s are like the list
+s are like list

 2.6.
 Booleans

-There are only two Booleans in Python: True
+There are only two booleans in Python: True

 and False

-function, you can evaluate whether anything is True
+can evaluate if anything is True

 or False